 University is your next step on the road to independence and it's important that you find a place to call home when you get here.
 We have exciting plans to help you become part of our community from the moment you arrive, and are putting in place activities to make sure you are safe, happy and healthy when you join us so that you can focus on getting to know one another and settling into your new home.

-There will be a wide range of measures in place to ensure that your accommodation is safe and clean, but we still want you to have fun!
-You can still expect a tailored induction to your University experience, and there will be a range of events and activities to help you meet other students.
+There will be a wide range of measures in place to ensure that your accommodation is safe and clean.
+You can expect a tailored induction to your University experience, and there will be a range of events and activities to help you meet other students.
 You'll have continued support from our Student Mentor Scheme and Hall Reps - just like in any other year - and you'll be part of an inclusive community straight away.

-If you want to know more about what to expect from a year in our accommodation and discover top tips, such as what essential items you will need to bring with you, then check out the advice from some of our current students...
+If you want to know more about what to expect in our accommodation and discover top tips, such as what essential items you will need to bring with you, then check out this advice from some of our current students.